SamLi1978/PersonalExperience/pe.md

 # Life

 07.12 1978 Born in the small town called Jiaohemeikuang, which is located in Jilin Provide, China.
+To be specific, the address is Dongshan.
+198x Moved to No 1 Flat 1, Jianyi
+1992 Moved to Changchun